What is a Neighbourhood Forum, Neighbourhood Plan, Neighbourhood Area?

 Who is on the Steering Group?

-The Steering Group comprises five local long term residents of our area.
+The Steering Group comprises six local long term residents of our area.
 They are appointed by members at their AGM.
 At the moment the steering group comprises:

 • Peter Ruback (Chairman)